numberoverzero/bloop/docs/api/public.rst

 Conditions
 ==========

-The only public class the conditions system exposes is :class:`!bloop.conditions.Condition`, which represents an empty condition.
-The rest of the conditions system is baked into :class:`~bloop.models.Column` and the various :class:`~bloop.engine.Engine` functions like :func:`~bloop.engine.Engine.save`.
+The only public class the conditions system exposes is the empty condition, :class:`~.conditions.Condition`.
+The rest of the conditions system is baked into :class:`~.models.Column` and consumed by the various :class:`~.engine.Engine` functions like :func:`Engine.save() <bloop.engine.Engine.save>`.

 This function creates a condition for any model that can be used when saving to ensure you don't overwrite an existing value.
 The model's ``Meta`` attribute describes the required keys: